-Darren is a Teaching Associate on the Foundation Year Programme.
-He is teaching the Foundation Chemistry for Engineering module on the Engineering and Applied Science Foundation Year and International Engineering and Applied Science Foundation Year courses.
+Darren is a Teaching Fellow for the Foundation Year and teaches module SEOCEF Foundation Chemistry for Engineering on the Foundation Programme in Engineering and Applied Science and International Foundation Programme Engineering and Applied Science.
 Darren graduated from Aston University in 2003 with a Class II(i) BSc (Hons) in Applied Chemistry and was awarded his PhD in 2009 (Aston University, supervisor Professor B.J.
 Tighe).
 Darren also currently works for Two Towers Brewery and prior to 1998 Darren worked in the metal finishing industry.

 Polymeric biomaterials, hydrogels, hydrogel/biofilm interactions and the tear film.

 Darren’s research interests include the synthesis, characterisation and behaviour (in-vitro, in-vivo and ex-vivo) of novel biocompatible and biomimetic (co)polymers.
 Of particular interest are prepolymers (macromers) and hydrogels.
 Applications of interest for these polymers include ophthalmic applications and tissue repair/replacement.
 The interaction (in-vitro, in-vivo and ex-vivo) of biological species (particularly lipids) with these and other hydrogels is particularly important for biomaterials and is also a research interest.

 Darren’s PhD thesis, Tear and Skin Phospholipids; Analysis and Hydrogel Analogues led to an interest in the chemistry of tear film, in particular the phospholipids found in the lipid layer of the tear film, and more recently in how the tear film ages.